ucbds-infra/otter-grader/docs/otter_generate.md

 On submission, students will only be able to see the results of those test cases for which `test["suites"][0]["cases"][<int>]["hidden"]` evaluates to `True` (see [Test Files](test_files.md) for more info).
 If `test["suites"][0]["cases"][<int>]["hidden"]` is `False` or not specified, then that test case is hidden.

-If `--show-results` was specified when constructing the autograder zipfile, then the autograder output from above will be shown to students _after grades are published on Gradescope_.
+If `--show-stdout` was specified when constructing the autograder zipfile, then the autograder output from above will be shown to students _after grades are published on Gradescope_.
 Students will **not** be able to see the results of hidden tests nor the tests themselves, but they will see that they failed some hidden test in the printed DataFrame from the stdout.
+If `--show-hidden` was passed, students will also see the failed otput of the failed hidden tests.

 Note that, because some tests are hidden, students will never see the autograder score in the right sidebar; instead, their score will only show as a dash `-` out of the points possible.
-Therefore, the only way for students to calculate their autograder score is to use the DataFrame printed to the stdout if `--show-results` is passed.
+Therefore, the only way for students to calculate their autograder score is to use the DataFrame printed to the stdout if `--show-stdout` is passed.

 ## Otter Generate Reference